titouv/glide-dummy-gpt-generator/README.md

 # GlideApps dummy data generator GPT

-Generate dummy date for your GlideApps project using the OpenAI GPT large language model capabilities.
+Generate dummy data for your GlideApps project using the OpenAI GPT large language model capabilities.

 - Import your glide token to get your table information and select columns to generate dummy data for.
 - Let the GPT model generate dummy data corresponding to the columns names and data types.